Kinds-of-Intelligence-CFI/animal-ai/project/AAI-RoadMap.md

 Previous setting had an abstract system where food = +ve reward and time = -ve reward.
 This will be converted to decaying health that must be maintained by seeking our reward.
 Many tasks are functionally identical, but this setup is better for future tasks and also persistent survival.
 Other additions are improvements to the environment that go with this change and the initial setup of scripts as tutorials for using different training settings.

-## 2.3 Experiment, Object, and Graphical Improvements (Released 13/10/2021)
+## 2.3 Experiment, Object, and Graphical Improvements  [Major Release]

 * [x] Major graphics update to all items
 * [x] Goals that decay/ripen/change size